visakrapstis/ID/README.md

 # About me in short

-Until recently, I was working as a Surgeon Germany.
-I am very glad to have collected lots of experience from very good workplaces, inc. Mannheim and Ulm University hospitals.
+Until recently, I was working as a Surgeon in Germany.
+I am very glad to have collected lots of experience from very good workplaces, incl.
+Mannheim and Ulm University hospitals.
 As long as my medical career lasted, I was showing interest and involving myself in various research activities.
 Though since a couple of years, I noticed growing attraction to Data-Sciences, so I decide to dive in with a first step being the Data-Science Intensive course.
 As for now my focus fully shifts to Data Sciences, Deep Learning and Artificial Intelligence.